milkboy007/hestiacp-cors-custom-conf/README.md

 I'm using laravel.
 I had troubles with CORS preflight and CORS images outside the root folder (root folder point to laravelapp/public/ & image is in laravelapp/storage/).

 I didn't find it in any solutions in the forums, so this is my solution after trials and errors.
+You can use check what I changed by comparing it to the .reference files

 1. Copy `default-with-cors.tpl` & `default-with-cors.stpl` files inside folder `usr-local-hestia-data-templates-web-nginx` to `/usr/local/hestia/data/templates/web/nginx/`
 2. Copy all files inside folder `home-user-conf-web-domain` to `/home/YOURUSER/conf/web/DOMAINS/